A syntax-highlighting pager for git, diff, and grep output

 Now open /tmp/diff.html in a web browser, print to PDF, etc.

-Remove the --no-gitconfig above to use your own delta style, but not that ansifilter does not handle hyperlinks or decoration boxes etc.
+Remove the --no-gitconfig above to use your own delta style, but note that ansifilter does not handle hyperlinks or decoration boxes etc.

 Using Delta on Windows